mwouts/jupytext/README.md

 If you're new to Jupytext, you may want to start with the [FAQ](docs/faq.md) or with the [Tutorials](docs/tutorials.md).

 There is also this short introduction to Jupytext: [![](https://img.shields.io/badge/YouTube-JupyterCon%202020-red.svg)](https://www.youtube.com/watch?v=SDYdeVfMh48).

+## Community

+Have a question, a bug report, or an idea?
+Join us on [Discord](https://discord.gg/VfdAsYyn) or open an issue or discussion on [GitHub](https://github.com/jupytext/jupytext).